-The first task of the RISC compiler is to parse the SystemC input model into an abstract syntax tree (AST) and then create a SystemC structural representation from the AST which reflects the SystemC module and channel hierarchy, connectivity, and other SystemC-specific relations, similar to the SystemC-clang representation [28, 29].
-For details on this part of the RISC application programming interface (API), please refer to the Doxygengenerated documentation [30].
+The first task of the RISC compiler is to parse the SystemC input model into an abstract syntax tree (AST) by use of the Rose IR.
+Next, RISC creates a SystemC internal representation from the AST which reflects the SystemC module and channel hierarchy, connectivity, and other SystemC-specific relations, as depicted in Figure 6.
+This is similar to the SystemC-clang representation [30, 31].
+For details on this part of the RISC application programming interface (API), please refer to the Doxygen-generated documentation [32].